-The above approval mark affixed to a vehicle shows that the vehicle type concerned has been approved in Belgium (E 6) with regard to to the Advanced Emergency Braking Systems (AEBS) pursuant to Regulation No. [XXX] (marked with C for Car to Car.
-P for Car to Pedestrian).
-The first two digits of the approval number indicate that the approval was granted in accordance with the requirements of Regulation No. [XXX] in its original form.
+The above approval mark affixed to a vehicle shows that the vehicle type concerned has been approved in Belgium (E 6) with regard to to the Advanced Emergency Braking Systems (AEBS) pursuant to Regulation No. [152] (marked with C for Car to Car.
+P for Car to Pedestrian.
+B for Car to Bicycle).
+The first two digits of the approval number indicate that the approval was granted in accordance with the requirements of Regulation No. [152] in its original form.